 Our Journey begins with the tangible experience called Embodiment.
 We will learn some basic Qi Gong (chi kung) movements to explore what sensations you carry in your body.
 As we prepare ourselves for a dedicated Rite of Passage of Applied Consciousness, it only seems wise to check in with your somatic, or felt-sense experience of pain, exhaustion, past trauma, shame, worry, illness and rage.

-With some gentle, fluid and repetitive movements you will become more aware of your posture, breath, focus and any latent emotion you are still holding onto.
+With some gentle, fluid and repetitive movements, you will become more aware of your posture, breath, focus and any latent emotion you are still holding onto.
 It is the most sensible beginning to a consciousness practice and will prepare you for the more challenging practices to come.
-And it feel AMAZING!
+And it feels AMAZING!

 Although Qi Gong is good for health and longevity in general, there are certain practices that are specific and therapeutic.
 Have you heard the expression, “Just let go!”
-Well, letting go is about the most active form of Spiritual practice there is.
-In Week four you will learn the fine art of releasing memories and habits out of your body, heart and soul while lying in your bed (or anywhere you like), getting ready for a night of deep sleep.
+Well, letting go is the most active form of Spiritual practice there is.
+In Week four you will learn the fine art of releasing memories and habits out of your Body, Heart, and Soul while lying in your bed (or anywhere you like), getting ready for a night of deep sleep.
 Lying meditation is a gift to those who have a hard time falling asleep, as well as to those who need to release the past from their lives.

 Awareness Frequency Practices